mrkkrj/xamgu-QSS-loader/README.md

 The supported extensions are:

-1. QSS variables:
+1. QSS variables
 <br>you define them like this:

          $default-font-size: 16px;
          $default-font-family: "Arial";
          $default-font-family-for-widgets: $default-font-family;

   and then use them like that:

          QWidget { font-size: $default-font-size; color: red; }

 2. QSS file imports:
+<br>you use them like this:

         @import "SomeStylesheetFile.qss"